-- XRD scans of the as-received and 40 hour ball-milled MgB2 powders. - Table with FWHM values of the peak widths and θ values for the MgB2 peaks for the as-received and ball-milled samples and B values for the ball-milled sample after removal of the instrumental broadening. - Calculation of crystallite size and strain in ball-milled sample along with the linear graph used to calculate them. - Have you chosen to remove any outliers from the data analysis?
-If so, explain your reasons.
-Comment on the accuracy of your results / errors in the analysis.
+- A record of the filenames for the XRD scans - XRD scans of the as-received and 40 hour ball-milled MgB2 powders. - Table with FWHM values of the peak widths and θ values for the MgB2 peaks for the as-received and ball-milled samples.

+• Comment on main sources of error.